 The medal has been renamed the H Singh Memorial Medal in tribute to a very highly regarded Trustee.
 It is awarded each year to the best overall graduating medical student from University of Warwick Medical School.

 The Trustees are responsible for the management and running of the charity.
-They have the power and obligation to invest sums of money to produce an income.
+They have the authority and obligation to invest sums of money to produce an income.
 Income generated from the trust fund is given as donations in the form of grants, utilising at least the anticipated annual net income of the Trust to meet its aims and objectives.

 More about the Trustees